 When frustrated by families dragging their feet to start their college search, my good friend likes to say, “Get started early.
 You’ll thank yourself later.”

 Despite the wisdom of this declaration, he makes it tongue in cheek.
 As a parent himself, he understands the challenges of having multiple kids attending different schools, playing different sports, and dragging their feet to plan anything more than 2 days in advance.

 You can likely relate to those challenges too, so I’m using this blog to make plain the big advantages of starting your college search early.

 - Teens aren’t always easy to engage in conversations.
 (I know, I have one at home.)
 Give yourself more time to find moments when they are open to communicating.

-- Earlier college conversations set the expectation that you want your child to attend college and value higher education.
+- Earlier college conversations set the expectation that you want your child to attend college and understand the value of higher education.

 - You can consider a broader set of colleges.
 Remember, our College Map allows you to search and filter 2,000+ colleges and universities in the U.S. By getting too focused on just one school, students might be devastated if they don’t get in or almost as upset if that college comes back with a less than appealing financial aid package from their top-choice college.

 - You’ll be able to visit more campuses.
 Students who attend colleges they visited are more likely to graduate.
 An early start will also help you spread out your travel costs (and stress).
 Your early visits should be casual and help your child gain points of reference for important differences between campus communities.
 Your later return trips should include more activities on campus and create an opportunity to explore your top choices.